express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~programmatic approach to system processes: we need to handle starts/stops/removes and all other linux operations from within a cljc program~~

-- <s>here is the starting point: we need to start/stop scenario compiler (shadow-cljs) from within the system, and grom cljc program, not shell (becase asynchrony and sanity)
+- here is the starting point: we need to start/stop scenario compiler (shadow-cljs) from within the system, and grom cljc program, not shell (becase asynchrony and sanity)
 - if it runs in a separate container, we need to run inside it and agnet porgam and rsocket into it to ... - makes no sense, then we could just run everyhting in one container, and start/stop processes using shell/cp_process
 - but if so, it defies the whole purpose of docker compose, and maybe even docker: can we run it on the desktop?
 - for dev purposes, it's always in the container of course, and for dependecies either - docker+ container works on any system, and is sane